Awais1028/BackDrop/frontend/PRD.md

     *   **Description:** Rule-based matching across genre, audience, SKU category, margin threshold, and creator constraints to suggest relevant slots/buyers.
     *   **Reason for Deferral:** While valuable, a recommendation engine is an enhancement to discovery, not essential for the core transaction loop.
 The MVP focuses on basic filtering.
 *   **DF-010: Basic Logistics (Product Sample Shipping & Compliance Checklists)**
-    *   **Description:** Features to manage the shipping of product samples and track compliance requirements.
+    *   **Description:** These are operational "nice-to-haves" that add workflow and data management complexity beyond the core deal-making process.
     *   **Reason for Deferral:** These are operational "nice-to-haves" that add workflow and data management complexity beyond the core deal-making process.
 *   **DF-011: Affiliate Link Generation & Click Tracking Stub**
     *   **Description:** System for generating unique affiliate links and tracking clicks.